gchq/Gaffer/doc/src/main/resources/user/walkthrough/Cardinalities.md

 You can see we get a cardinality value of one for each junction for RoadUse edges as each junction is only connected to 1 other junction.
 The cardinality value for the M5 Road is 7 as there are 7 junctions on this road in our data set.
+Remember that the HyperLogLogPlus cardinality value is just an estimate.

 If we want to merge these cardinalities together we can add 'groupBy=[]' to the operation view to override the groupBy defined in the schema.
 ${GET_ALL_SUMMARISED_CARDINALITIES_SNIPPET}